 Our goal is to allow a necessary procedure to be accomplished, in an office setting, safely and comfortably.

 An intravenous (i.v.) catheter is started and connected to tubing and i.v. fluid.
 The i.v. is used to administer the sedative drugs and any additional drugs which may be necessary.
 It also provides access in the unlikely event that emergency drugs need to be given.
-Depending on the individual situation, an oral medication may be ordered prior to, or upon, arrival of the office.

 An EKG monitors the heart rhythm.
 A pulse oximeter monitors blood oxygen levels.
 Respiration is monitored utilizing capnography and direct observation.
 An automatic blood pressure monitor is also used.
 Close observation is employed.

 Recovery and Post-op

 Patients are usually ready to leave the office within one hour of the conclusion of the procedure.
 They will be able to sit and stand without any undesirable symptoms and they will be able to walk by themselves or with minimal help.
 The patient should take pain medications, as prescribed by their doctor, without worry of interaction with any of the sedative drugs.
 They may eat or drink as allowed by their doctor.
 They should not drive, operate machinery, or make important decisions until the next day.
 They must have another adult available at home on the evening of surgery.

 If you believe the patient cannot cooperate with an i.v. start, we will modify our approach.
 We may administer an intramuscular injection in the patient’s buttock, leg, or arm.
 The medicine is not painful, just the needle stick.
 Within 3-4 minutes they become drowsy, stare vacantly, and often become flaccid.
 The i.v. will then be started without the patient’s awareness.